 Results, implications, and limitations of the study were discussed along with suggestions for future research.
 Additionally, possible explanations for the findings were offered.

 Buhrow, William C., "Effect of School-Age Learning Disabled Children on Parent Perception of Family Adaptability and Cohesion" (1993).
-Faculty Publications - Grad School of Clinical Psychology.
+Faculty Publications - Doctor of Psychology (PsyD) Program.
 63.